 Unless your veterinarian instructs you otherwise, cats eat the diet exclusively.
 Other foods, treats and supplements can reduce the effectiveness of these diets.

-A cat with on a stone dissolving diet will need a follow-up appointment 3-4 weeks after commencing the diet to check the stones are dissolving.
+A cat on a stone dissolving diet will need a follow-up appointment 3-4 weeks after commencing the diet to check the stones are dissolving.

 Diagnostic workup will include a urinalysis to look for the presence of stones and measure urine pH as well as an x-ray or ultrasound to look for stones in the bladder.

 If the stone does not seem to be dissolving after a reasonable time, it may require surgical removal.